 (2) Magic Words.
-Section 439(a) provides the ultimate guidepost for financial institutions and their customers who wish to create survivorship accounts - it says exactly what language is sufficient to create such an account:

-Nothwithstanding any other law, an agreement is sufficient to confer an absolute right of survivorship on parties to a joint account under this subsection if the agreement states in substantially the following form: "On the death of one party"
+Section 113.151(b) provides the ultimate guidepost for financial institutions and their customers who wish to create survivorship accounts - it says exactly what language is sufficient to create such an account:

-to a joint account, all sums in the account on the date of the death vest in and belong to the surviving party as his or her separate property and estate."
+Nothwithstanding any other law, an agreement is sufficient under this section to confer an absolute right of survivorship on parties to a joint account if the agreement contains a statement substantially similar to the following: "On the death of one party to a joint account, all sums in the account on the date of the death vest in and belong to the surviving party as his or her separate property and estate."

-[Emphasis added] One would think that this provision, enacted in 1987, would effectively end all disputes regarding survivorship of multi-party accounts, since financial institutions obviously would use this safe-harbor language in their account agreements.
+[Emphasis added] One would think that this provision, enacted in 1987, would effectively end all disputes regarding survivorship of multi-party accounts, since financial institutions obviously would use this safeharbor language in their account agreements.
 One would be wrong, however, as explained below.